MoriarityLab/EditR/docs/index.md

 EditR is an algorithm for predicting potential editing in a guide RNA region from a single Sanger sequencing run.
 This allows users to estimate base editing efficiency quicker and cheaper than using deep sequencing.

-** May 12th, 2021 Update ** The EditR is currently down for maintenance and will be available as soon as maintenance is completed.
-We apologize for the delay in your analysis.

 It consists of the algorithm implemented in the R statistical programming language and provided as a Shiny app built to make this algorithm easy to use.